 I wrote this little poem after reading a friend’s tweet about waking up in the middle of the night after watching a vampire movie.
-Sometimes my imagination is sparked by the most random things.

 Do you wake affright at night,